-The Compensation Committee believes executive compensation packages provided by First Busey to its executives, including the NEOs, should include both cash and equity compensation that reward performance as measured against established corporate and personal goals.
-By dividing compensation between cash and non-cash, or equity, compensation, the Compensation Committee hopes to incent executives by rewarding them for performance that results in both short-term and long-term improvements in stockholder value.
+The Executive Management Compensation and Succession Committee believes executive compensation packages provided by First Busey to its executives, including the NEOs, should include both cash and equity compensation that reward performance as measured against established corporate and personal goals.
+By dividing compensation between cash and noncash, or equity, compensation, the Executive Management Compensation and Succession Committee hopes to incent executives by rewarding them for performance that results in both short-term and long-term improvements in stockholder value.
 Each component is designed to achieve a specific purpose and to contribute to a total package that is competitive with similar packages provided by our compensation peers, appropriately performance-based, and valued by First Busey's executives.
-For 2010, the principal components of compensation for NEOs were:
+For 2011, the principal components of compensation for our NEOs were:

-- base salary:
+- base salary;

 - equity compensation; and

 - benefits and other perquisites.

-Because of the TARP compensation limitations and the turbulence in the financial services markets, the Compensation Committee did not make any salary adjustments or grant any equity awards to the NEOs until mid-2010 and plans to make any adjustments and grants on a similar time table in 2011.
+Because of the TARP compensation limitations applicable until our TARP repayment on August 25, 2011 and the turbulence in the financial services markets, the Executive Management Compensation and Succession Committee did not make any salary adjustments or grant any equity awards to the NEOs until mid-2011.
 The historical compensation structure for our NEOs includes annual equity awards and an annual cash incentive plan in addition to salary, benefits and perquisites.
-In light of the TARP compensation limitations, the Compensation Committee will continue to review the NEOs' total direct compensation in order to maintain a competitive, yet compliant, compensation structure.
-In doing so, the Compensation Committee may look to rebalance the portion of total direct compensation that is salary to ensure that it remains competitive in the market place.

 Base Salaries.
 We provide our NEOs and other employees with base salary to compensate them for services rendered during the year.
-During its review of base salaries for NEOs, including in the context of negotiating contractual terms with individuals, the Compensation Committee primarily considers:
+During its review of base salaries for NEOs, including in the context of negotiating contractual terms with individuals, the Executive Management Compensation and Succession Committee primarily considers:

 - individual scope of responsibility;

 - years of experience;

 - market data, such as that obtained from a review of our compensation peers;

-- · internal review of the executive's compensation, both individually and relative to other officers; and
+- internal review of the executive's compensation, both individually and relative to other officers; and

 - individual performance of the executive.

 Salary levels are typically considered annually as part of First Busey's performance review process as well as upon a promotion or other change in job responsibility.
-As previously noted, salaries remained at the 2008 levels for our NEOs until mid-2010 and have not yet been adjusted for 2011.
+As previously noted, salaries remained at the 2010 levels for our NEOs until mid-2011 and have not yet been adjusted for 2012.

 Cash Incentive Compensation.
-All our employees are eligible to participate in our bonus program, under which they can receive cash incentive compensation, normally in the form of bonus payment.
-Bonus awards are cash-based awards, which are based on achievement of earnings-per-share, or other corporate performance goals and achievement of individual goals, which are intended to award achievement of short-term Company-wide goals that lead to increases in stockholder value.
-The TARP compensation limitations prohibit First Busey from paying or accruing cash bonuses on behalf of the top five most highly paid employees (as determined on an annual basis) during the TARP period.
-NEO Mr. Dukeman was subject to the bonus prohibition in 2009, NEOs Mr. Dukeman and Mr. White were subject to the prohibition in 2010, and NEOs Mr. Dukeman, Mr. Plecki, and Mr. White are subject to the prohibition in 2011.
+All of our employees are eligible to participate in our bonus program, under which they can receive cash incentive compensation, normally in the form of a bonus payment.
+Bonus awards are cash-based awards, which are based on achievement of earnings-per-share or other corporate performance goals and achievement of individual goals, which are intended to award achievement of short-term Company-wide goals that lead to increases in stockholder value.
+The TARP compensation limitations had prohibited First Busey from paying or accruing cash bonuses on behalf of the top five most highly paid employees (as determined on an annual basis) during the TARP period.
+NEO Mr. Dukeman was subject to the bonus prohibition in 2009; NEOs Messrs.
+Dukeman and White were subject to the prohibition in 2011 until August 25, 2011.

-Although the use of our bonus program is not specifically prohibited by the TARP compensation limitation rules, during the TARP period, the TARP rules permit us to make awards only in the form of restricted stock or restricted stock units, in lieu of annual cash payments, to those individuals subject to the TARP bonus prohibition.
-As such, our employees subject to the TARP bonus prohibition, including our NEOs, are eligible to receive a bonus under the bonus program so long as it is delivered in the form of restricted stock or restricted stock units.
+During the TARP period, the TARP rules permitted us to make awards only in the form of long-term restricted stock or restricted stock units, in lieu of annual cash payments, to those individuals subject to the TARP bonus prohibition.
+As such, our employees subject to the TARP bonus prohibition, including our NEOs, were eligible to receive a bonus under the bonus program so long as it was delivered in the form of long-term restricted stock or restricted stock units that qualified under the TARP rules.